LinkedEarth/paleoHackathon/faq.md

 ### Q: What will be expected of me?

-A: Two days of your time, your first newborn, $0.00, and a willingness to experiment with new tools (coping with the minor frustrations that such learning necessarily entails).
-On the last day, you will be expected to show what you managed to get through, and share what you and your team have learned in the process.  (we were joking about the first newborn).
+A: Two days of your time, your first newborn, $0.00, and a willingness to experiment with new tools (coping with the minor frustrations that climbing any learning curve necessarily entails).
+On the last day, you will be expected to present what you managed to get through with your team, and share what you have learned in the process.  (we were joking about the first newborn).

 ### Q: What will I get out of this?